playcanvas/engine/examples/README.md

 You can also run the examples browser with a specific version of the engine by running the following command:

 ```
-ENGINE_PATH=../build/playcanvas.mjs/index.js npm run develop
+ENGINE_PATH=../build/playcanvas.mjs npm run develop
 ```

-Where `../build/playcanvas.mjs/index.js` is the path to the es6 version of the engine.
+Where `../build/playcanvas.mjs` is the path to the ESM version of the engine.

 Or directly from the source: